Maple Tree- Year 2 2025 - 2026

 · As before, homework will be set on a Friday and is to be returned to school by the following Wednesday.
 If you require any help or support with this, please just ask.

 · As you will know our school has invested in Numbots, an app produced by the makers of Times Tables Rockstars.
-We are hoping that the children twill play the games on Numbots regularly at home to increase their quick recall of number bonds.
+We are hoping that the children play the games on Numbots regularly at home to increase their quick recall of number bonds.
 There will be a leaderboard in class to see who has the most points!!!

 · Spellings will be uploaded to Google classroom on Fridays as usual.
 The children will then be tested on them the following Friday.As before, spellings will focus on either a particular spelling rule/pattern or will be taken from the Year 2 statutory word list.Please try to help your child to look at these words, pointing out any particular patterns that will help them to remember them.
 Many children find learning spellings very challenging so this should be low key and a fun few minutes.